 Every once in a while we like to feature a post by a colleague or friend.
 George Weir was a dear friend who wrote poetry for much of his life, and especially after his wife Hazel passed away.
-He often reflected on his time served in WWII, as well as, his career in the moving business.
-Enjoy.

 My grin is thin.